The Violations section includes the following:

 - If a motor vehicle has unpaid parking citations APSU may impound/tow the vehicle,

-notice and opportunity to contest have been given.
-Windshield notices and/or other methods of
+if advance notice and opportunity to contest have been given.
+Windshield notices and/or

 - Other Penalties